51 Fun Things To Do in the Blue Mountains in 2024

 A sandy shore gives Jellybean Pool at Glenbrook the look of an inland beach.
 The water is clear, if brown and usually not too cold, so great for swimming.

 You will find this hidden gem not far from the Glenbrook Visitors Centre.
-It is part of the Blue Mountains National park there is an $8 per car entry.
+It is part of the Blue Mountains National park; parking costs $8 per car.

 Insiders tip: Avoid hot weekends as it gets really crowded.
 Midweek you may find you have it pretty much to yourself.